zubinchopra/portaldocs/portal-sdk/generated/portalfx-performance.md

 ```

-QueryCache/EntityCache contain numerous cache entries, each of which are ref-counted based on not-disposed instances of
-QueryView/EntityView.
-When a user closes a Blade, typically a cache entry in the corresponding QueryCache/EntityCache will be removed,
+Cache objects contain numerous cache entries, each of which are ref-counted based on not-disposed instances of QueryView/EntityView.
+When a user closes a Blade, typically a cache entry in the corresponding cache object  will be removed,
 since all QueryView/EntityView instances will have been disposed.
 In the scenario where the user *revisits* their Website Blade,
 the corresponding cache entry will have to be reloaded via an ajax call, and the user will be subjected to loading indicators on
 the Blade and its Parts.